waffle-maker/waffle.io/WORKING-AGREEMENTS.md

 ### All PRs should be code reviewed and functionally reviewed before merging
 Ideally PRs should also be deployed to our staging environment, if possible.
+Wait until someone gives you a :+1: before merging.

 ### Review PRs after standup, if not sooner
 As a distributed team, it's sometimes easy to miss reviewing a peer's PR.
 We don't want to stop the flow of work to have PRs reviewed immediately, but they should be looked at right after our morning Standup if they're still un-reviewed.
 The Waffle "Needs Review" column is the best place to see if there are open PRs that need someone's attention.

+### How do we modify our working agreements?
+Any teammate can suggest we modify, remove, or add a working agreement.
+Any change needs to be accepted by the whole team, using a fist of five vote:
+- 5: This change to our working agreements makes me the most excited I've ever been to work together as a team
+- 4: This change is great, 100% on board
+- 3: I'm not that passionate about it, but I'll agree to it and not complain about it.
+- 2: I have some reservations.
+I can't agree to this until we work through them.
+- 1: I can't agree to this.